blcxtranslations/blcx/_translated/chapter-0037.md

 Lin Xuan walked over, curious as to just what kind of treasure could draw such a large crowd of cultivators.

-The owner of the stall was a muddleheaded youth who looked to be in his early twenties.
+The owner of the stall was a muddle headed youth who looked to be in his early twenties.
 With so many people surrounding him, he was very nervous and his face was flushed.
 There were a wide variety of seals[^1] placed in his stall.

 Items created when cultivators sealed their techniques into special seal paper were called seals.
 Using seals, when facing enemies, one did not need to use spiritual power and use was instantaneous.
 So the benefits to using them were clear.